 A trusted partner can respond quickly to your situation and understands the business challenges that you face, so you can focus on making the world a healthier place.

-Christian & Small’s team of experienced health care lawyers successfully navigates our clients through the complex regulatory, legal and business challenges facing the industry.
-We recognize that our health care clients demand legal support across a range of disciplines and our attorneys have significant experience in a wide variety of health care law matters.
-This allows us to handle the diverse issues that arise in this shifting industry landscape.
+Christian & Small’s team of experienced health care lawyers successfully navigates clients through the complex regulatory, legal and business challenges facing the industry.
+Christian & Small recognizes that their health care clients demand legal support across a range of disciplines and their attorneys have significant experience in a wide variety of health care law matters.
+This allows them to handle the diverse issues that arise in this shifting industry landscape.

 Medicare and Medicaid